mbhall88/TAC3_Report/manuscript.md

 conjunction with a sample's Illumina VCF from the [Baseline variant analysis](#baseline-variant-analysis) for the lineage assignment.

-In the end, we chose to exclude samples from further analysis if they met any of the following criteria:

-- Illumina coverage below 20x
+We exclude samples from further analysis if they had coverage below 20x (Illumina) or 30x (Nanopore), or if they could not be assigned a single lineage.
-- Nanopore coverage below 30x
-- Evidence of mixed infection - i.e. mixed lineage classification
-- Unknown lineage assignment - no valid SNPs at lineage-defining sites

 This filtering criteria led to a further 57 samples being excluded; leaving us with a total of 150 samples to use for the remainder of this work.
 In addition to the QC of the Illumina/Nanopore data, we sadly had to exclude 26/35 PacBio sequencing datasets due to mismatched Illumina/Nanopore data or PacBio coverage lower than 20x.